 * Libyan navy opens fire as crude tanker approaches

-* Freezing weather threatens to curtail U.S. oil production
+* Severe cold weather threatens to curtail oil production in

 * U.S. crude stocks seen rising last week

 SINGAPORE, Jan 7 Brent oil futures climbed above

 $107 a barrel on Tuesday after five consecutive sessions of